bitbar/test-samples/samples/testing-frameworks/desktop-browsers/client-side/python/README.md

 python3 -m pip install --break-system-packages selenium
 ```

-Then set your Bitbar API key in the test capabilities in `bitbar_selenium.py`.
+Then set your BitBar API key in the test capabilities in `bitbar_selenium.py`.

 Run
 ===